webringapps/webringapps.github.io/content/_index.md

 process:
   title: Our development process
   subtitle: Keep it clean.
 Keep it simple
   intro: The key to success is to avoid unnecessary complexity.
 We try to keep our development process clean and simple.
-Iterative process and cycles of development and client feedback give best results in development and product delivery.
+Iterative process and cycles of development and client feedback gives best results in development and product delivery.

   tiles:
   - title: Identify